lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 3. a factorization may have many relation dependencies and each dependency forces its attributes to exist along a single path in the f-tree (like a linear linked list)
 4. some attributes belong to many relations, thus have many dependencies

 Considering the above facts, we used the number of unique values per union, therefore easily finding unique values per attribute.
-Additionally, the dependencies matter a lot since in complex queries like _triangles_ or _squares_, see figure X.3,  we have all the attributes in a single path, forming a single linked list and each level down the path affects the factorization size.
+Additionally, the dependencies matter a lot since in complex queries like _triangles_ or _squares_, see Figure X.3,  we have all the attributes in a single path, forming a single linked list and each level down the path affects the factorization size.

 ![alt text][cost_ftree]
 [cost_ftree]: cost-tree.png "Simple Factorization Tree"